rjshvjy/puvi/.dev-index/code_usage_report.md

 - Used by modules: masters_common
 - Files: 1

+### static
+- Used by modules: masters_common
+- Files: 1
+- Functions using this table:
+  - standardize_select_value in puvi-backend/puvi-backend-main/modules/masters_common.py

 ### statistics
-- Used by modules: writeoff_analytics, app, opening_balance, masters_crud
+- Used by modules: app, opening_balance, writeoff_analytics, masters_crud
 - Files: 4

 ### stats